Income-Driven Repayment Plan (IDR)

 Income-Driven Repayment Plan |

-Direct Subsidized and Unsubsidized Loans --- Subsidized and Unsubsidized Federal Stafford Loans --- All PLUS loans made to students --- Consolidation Loans (Direct or FFEL) that do not include Direct or FFEL PLUS loans made to parents |
+Direct Subsidized and Unsubsidized Loans --- Subsidized and Unsubsidized Federal Stafford Loans --- All PLUS loans made to students --- Some loans are eligible if consolidated.
+Check Eligibility for more information. |

 You must have a partial financial hardship.
 Your monthly payments will be lower than payments under the 10-year standard plan.
 You'll pay more for your loan over time than you would under the 10-year standard plan.
-If you have not repaid your loan in full after making the equivalent of 25 years of qualifying monthly payments, any outstanding balance on your loan will be forgiven.
+If you have not repaid your loan in full after making the equivalent of 25 years of qualifying monthly payments, any outstanding balance on your loan may be forgiven.
 You may have to pay income tax on any amount that is forgiven. |